teancom/codex/aws.md

 $ ssh -L 8080:10.4.1.51:80 user@ci.x.x.x.x.sslip.io -i path_to_your_private_key
 ```

 and hit http://localhost:8080 to get the Concourse UI.
-Be sure to replace `user` with the jumpbox username on the bastion host
+Be sure to replace `user`
+with the `jumpbox` username on the bastion host and x.x.x.x with the IP address
-and x.x.x.x with the IP address of the bastion host.
+of the bastion host.

 ### Setup Pipelines Using Concourse

-To do: Need an example to show how to setup pipeline for deployments using Concourse.
+TODO: Need an example to show how to setup pipeline for deployments using Concourse.

 ## Building out Sites and Environments